 Optional: 1/2 cup breadcrumbs

-- Cook your noodles in a large pot of water according to package.
-Add 1 Tablespoon of salt to the water.
+- Preheat the oven to 350°F. Butter a 9×9-inch baking dish.
+Cook your noodles in a large pot of salted water (I like to add 1 Tablespoon salt) according to package.
 Drain once cooked.

-- In a large pot, melt butter over medium-low heat and then whisk in flour.
-Cook for about 2-3 minutes, stirring consistently.
+- In a large pot, melt butter over medium-low heat and whisk in flour.
+Cook 2 to 3 minutes, whisking consistently.

-- Pour into prepared baking dish and add additional cheese on top.
-Add breadcrumbs if desired.
-Bake for 15-20 minutes or until cheese is bubbly.
-Broil for 1 minute if desired.
+- Pour into prepared baking dish and sprinkle additional cheddar cheese over the top.
+Add breadcrumbs, if desired.
+Bake 15 to 20 minutes, or until cheese is bubbly.
+Broil 1 minute, if desired.

-- You can also substitute the sharp cheddar cheese for a mild one.
+- You can also substitute the sharp cheddar cheese for a milder one.